Coat Color:BlackFawnRedWhiteBrown Brindle

 Social butterflies they are not.
 Akitas often feel cautious around strangers.
 Because of their more aloof personality, they’ll benefit from extra socialization and training while growing up.
 Still, it’s best to supervise them closely around other pets or young children, especially once your pup is fully grown.
-Thanks to their protective instincts, they may misinterpret play as an attack and try to intervene, thinking they’re being helpful.
-They may actually do best as the only pet in a home without small children or babies around.
+Akitas may actually do best as the only pet in a home without small children or babies around.

 How to Care for a Akita

 Akitas thrive when they get lots of socialization as puppies so they can be well-adjusted, happy adult dogs.
 They need extra grooming when the seasons change but are surprisingly adept at keeping themselves clean.
-You’ll want to be cautious if you’re around strangers since they can be guarded and aloof.
-The good news is they’ll adapt wonderfully to a small or large home as long as they can expend their energy going outside with you every day.
+You’ll want to be cautious if you’re around strangers because they can be guarded and aloof.
+The good news is they’ll adapt wonderfully to a small or large home—as long as they can expend their energy going outside with you every day.

-Akita dogs have a life expectancy of 10 to 13 years, but the breed does have a few health issues you’ll want to watch out for to give them the longest lifespan possible.
-The best preventive measure is working with an Akita breeder who screens for all these issues.
+Akita dogs have a life expectancy of 10-14 years, but the breed does have a few health issues you’ll want to watch for to give them the longest lifespan possible.
+The best preventive measure is working with an Akita breeder who screens for these issues.
 Ask to see the test results of the litter you’re considering.
 If you’re rescuing your Akita from a shelter, make sure you get a copy of the dog’s wellness check.

 - Hip Dysplasia: The Akita is a large breed in size and weight, so they are prone to hip dysplasia or other joint issues.
 Although hip dysplasia isn’t preventable, you can get your Akita’s hips tested.
 One of the key factors in reducing the effects of hip dysplasia is to keep your pup at a healthy weight.
 Ask your veterinarian if a supplement like glucosamine would be helpful or if there are any exercises to help keep the dysplasia from affecting your dog’s quality of life.

 - Progressive Retinal Atrophy: Akitas can have eye problems.
-PRA is a genetic condition that can cause Akitas to go blind.
+PRA is a genetic condition that can cause affected dogs to go blind.
 Unfortunately, there’s no cure.
 If caught early, you can have more time to prepare for and adjust to the condition.

-- Gastric Dilation and Volvulus: GDV is a life-threatening condition that Akitas are more at risk for developing because of how deep and narrow their chests are.
+- Gastric Dilation and Volvulus (GDV): GDV (otherwise known as bloat) is a life-threatening condition that Akitas are more at risk for developing because of how deep and narrow their chests are.
 GDV occurs when the stomach is distended with gas and twists on itself.
-It can sometimes require surgery.
-Watching the speed at which your dog eats and ensuring they don’t exercise too close to mealtime can help.
+This is a medical emergency.
+If your pet is showing any signs of possible bloat, including dry-heaving, non-productive retching or abdominal distension, they should be seen by an emergency veterinarian immediately.

 - Immune Disorders: Akitas are prone to several immune system disorders, including myasthenia gravis.
 This can cause weakness and fatigue.
 Your veterinarian can help you determine the best treatment options.

-- Sebaceous Adenitis: Akitas can also develop skin-related immune disorders, like sebaceous adenitis.
-It can cause irritated skin, hair pigment changes, and patchy hair loss.
+- Sebaceous Adenitis: Akitas can also develop skin-related immune disorders, like sebaceous adenitis, which can cause irritated skin, hair pigment changes and patchy hair loss.
 This can lead to skin infections if left untreated.
 Treatments range from omega-3 supplements and special shampoos to mineral baths and antibiotics.
 Talk to your veterinarian if you notice any symptoms.

 The Akita’s origin is from 17th century northern Japan when a banished nobleman was seeking to breed a loyal hunting dog.
 The Akita was bred to have characteristics that helped them hunt deer, boar and even local bears.
 The breed was close to extinction a few times; today, it’s seen as a symbol of health and happiness in Japan.